threefoldfoundation/info_cloud_production/src/tfcloud/ourworld/ourworld_venture_creator.md

 These interconnected crises endanger the future – yet also present an opportunity for transformation.
 Business as usual will not suffice.
 Fundamental upgrades are needed across society.

-Guiding Principles for Change (Planet and People First)
+### Guiding Principles for Change

+The guiding principles for change of OurWorld always put the planet and people first.

 * **Consciousness** - Cultivate self-awareness, ethics and wisdom within each person.
 * **Compassion** - Practice understanding, service and sharing.
 Choose collaboration over division.